 Next, he or she purifies the extracted fat and injects it into your buttocks.
 The result is to provide a fuller, more defined shape to the buttocks.

-This form of rear enhancement has largely supplanted butt implants because of its natural-looking and customizable results.
+BBL has supplanted butt implants because of its natural-looking and customizable results.

-However, BBL surgery isn’t without risks.
+However, Brazilian butt lift surgery isn’t without risks.
 Like any procedure – from tummy tucks to facelifts, there are downsides to think about.

 What Are The Risks Of Fat Grafting?

 A safe BBL requires all of the customary surgical safety precautions and hygiene practices.
-And, there are several unique factors that your surgeon must consider when doing this procedure:
+And, there are several unique factors that plastic surgeons must consider when doing this procedure:

 How Can You Get A Safe Brazilian Butt Lift?

-To achieve a desirable result, you should know how to approach your BBL procedure safely.
+To achieve a desirable result, you should know how to approach your butt augmentation procedure safely.

 That’s why it’s vital to work with a board-certified plastic surgeon who has done many BBLs on many types of patients.
 Your plastic surgeon must realize there are limits to what this procedure can achieve.